IPv6 Header Format

 Serving a role similar to IPv4’s Time to Live (TTL) field, the Hop Limit field decrements with each hop the packet makes, preventing packets from endlessly circulating the network.

-You may also like to read -- IPv6 and Autonomous Systems
+You may also like to read -- Differences between TCP and UDP

 7. Source Address (128 bits):